Introduction to scipy.stats

 print("p-value:", p_value)

-If the p-value is less than 0.05, we reject the null hypothesis and conclude that the mean is significantly different from 5.
+If the p-value is below 0.05, we reject the null hypothesis — meaning the sample mean is statistically different from 5.

 Example 3: Probability Distributions

-You can use scipy.stats to generate the probability density function (PDF) of a normal distribution.
+You can also use scipy.stats to work with probability distributions, such as generating the probability density function (PDF) for a normal curve.

 x = np.linspace(-3, 3, 100)